 B.J.
-McLeod picked up the 7th last-place finish of his NASCAR Cup Series career in Sunday’s Advent Health 400 at the Kansas Speedway when his #78 General Formulations Ford fell out in a crash after 32 of 267 laps.
+McLeod picked up the 7th last-place finish of his NASCAR Cup Series career in Sunday’s Advent Health 400 at the Kansas Speedway when his #78 General Formulations Ford fell out with chassis damage after 32 of 267 laps.

 The finish, which came in McLeod’s 96th series start, was his second of the season and first since Martinsville, 5 races ago.
-In the Cup Series’ last-place rankings, it was the 27th for the #78, the 630th from a crash, and the 718th for Ford.
-Across NASCAR’s top three series, it as the 41st for the #67, the 990th for Ford, and the 1,288th from a crash.
+In the Cup Series’ last-place rankings, it was the first from chassis issues, the 27th for the #78, and the 718th for Ford.
+Across NASCAR’s top three series, it was the 3rd from chassis issues, the 41st for the #78, and the 990th for Ford.

 After a difficult night in Martinsville, the Live Fast Motorsports team brought on Josh Williams, McLeod’s lead XFINITY driver, to make his Cup debut during the Bristol Dirt race.
 The result was a solid 25th-place finish on the lead lap.
 While McLeod returned to finish 26th the next week in Talladega – the driver’s third-best finish in the first 12 races of the season – the two races after featured frustrating afternoons with brake issues.
 McLeod ran next-to-last at Dover when the left-front wheel locked-up, then at Darlington his car caught fire on pit road.
 McLeod climbed out without injury, but a 32nd-place finish was the result, the team’s fourth DNF of 2022.
 Last year, the Live Fast team only had four DNFs for the entire season.